Timutei/ITAnthropologists/content/posts/A Reasonable Man.md

 This caused a moment of consternation with a sharp intake of breath, especially to the side of the room.

-I was ushered from the room being told ‘We will get back to you’
+I was ushered out of the office being told ‘We will get back to you’

 A couple of weeks later, I was called back.
 “We have decided to go ahead” my boss announced supported by a smiled grimace from the product manager.
 “But” he paused.
 “We won’t be able to use your budget”.